A Complete List of the Best Selenium Tutorials to Learn and Master Selenium From Scratch:

 - And Selenium RC setup off course

-With selenium RC, life of a tester has always been positive and favorable until the emerging trends raised a demand to execute same or different test scripts on multiple platforms and browsers concurrently so as to achieve distributed test execution, testing under different environments and saving execution time remarkably.
-Thus, catering these requirements selenium grid was brought into the picture.
+With selenium RC, the life of a tester has always been positive and favorable until the emerging trends raised a demand to execute the same or different test scripts on multiple platforms and browsers concurrently so as to achieve distributed test execution, testing under different environments and saving execution time remarkably.
+Thus, catering these requirements Selenium Grid was brought into the picture.

 Selenium Grid was introduced by Pat Lightbody in order to address the need for executing the test suites on multiple platforms simultaneously.

-WebDriver is clean and a purely object oriented framework.
+WebDriver is clean and purely an object-oriented framework.
 It utilizes the browser’s native compatibility to automation without using any peripheral entity.
-With the increasing demand it has gained a large popularity and user base.
+With the increasing demand, it has gained a large popularity and user-base.

-Refer the following figure for the advantages and disadvantages of WebDriver.
+Refer the following figure for more information about the advantages and disadvantages of WebDriver.

-Selenium 3 is an advance version of Selenium 2.
-It is a tool focused for automation of mobile and web applications.
+Selenium 3 is an advanced version of Selenium 2.
+It is a tool which is focused on automation of mobile and web applications.
 Stating that it supports mobile testing, we mean to say that the WebDriver API has been extended to address the needs of mobile application testing.
 The tool is expected to be launched soon in the market.

 Environment and Technology Stack

-With the advent and addition of each new tool in the selenium suite, environments and technologies became more compatible.
-Here is an exhaustive list of environments and technologies supported by selenium tool set.
+With the advent and addition of each new tool in the Selenium suite, environments and technologies become more compatible.
+Here is an exhaustive list of environments and technologies supported by Selenium Tools.